xlegend1024/az-cloudscale-adv-analytics/03Modeling.md

 Go to your blob storage account and go to container _'ingest'_

-> Follow menu from the blob blade, _Blob Service > Blobs > inget > azmlstudio.csv_
+> Follow menu from the blob blade, _Blob Service > Blobs > inget > azmlstudio_

-To generate SAS, click on the file _'azmlstudio.csv'_, _'Generate SAS'_, _'Generate blob SAS token and URL'_ and then click on _'copy icon'_ at the bottom of the screen
+To generate SAS, click on the file _'part-00000-tid....csv'_, _'Generate SAS'_, _'Generate blob SAS token and URL'_ and then click on _'copy icon'_ at the bottom of the screen

 ![searchblob](./images/03.05.02.png)